-Next, we perform zero-shot evaluation with the best-performing multilingual models (mT0-XXL, 13B) and English model (Llama-2 13B) for Zh-En (in Figure~\ref{fig:zh2en_cult_gap}).
-In fact, both models show a performance gap in the translated data in comparison to the target language.
-Interestingly, mT0 also show a performance degradation comparing to the inference results in the original language (Llama-2 is near chance level for Zh, improvement is not surprising).
-In all cases, HT improves over MT, which the gain can be considered as the language gap.
-More interestingly we demonstrate the gap between HT and the $\max$ of source and target language is the \textit{culture gap} in mLLMs, i.e. \textit{culture gap} = $|\textrm{Acc}^{HT} - \max (\textrm{Acc}^{Src},\,\textrm{Acc}^{Tgt})|$.
-The culture gap for Zh-En is 5.73 for mT0 and 19.40 for Llama-2.\footnote{We also perform the same experiment in reverse direction En-Zh with mT0 (Appendix~\ref{app:trans_test}), similar results were observed.
-Other evaluation results on machine translated data for other languages are in Appendix~\ref{app:trans_test}.} In an ideal situation, these gaps should be 0, indicating that the model is culturally aware and able to understand a language if speakers are from diverse cultural backgrounds.
-These results suggest that additional research is needed to improve cultural-awareness and the inclusion of cultural priors in MT models and mLLMs~\cite{culttrans, shaikh-etal-2023-modeling}.
+We translate the data based on the descriptions in \Cref{method_trans}.
+Next, we perform the zero-shot evaluation with the best-performing multilingual models (mT0-XXL, 13B) and English model (LLaMA-2 13B) for Zh--En (in Figure~\ref{fig:zh2en_cult_gap}).
+In fact, both models show a performance gap in the translated data compared to the target language.
+Interestingly, mT0 also shows a performance degradation compared to the inference results in the original language (as LLaMA-2 is near chance level for Zh, the improvement is not surprising).
+In all cases, HT improves over MT, where the gain can be considered as the language gap.
+More interestingly, we define the gap between HT and the $\max$ of source and target language is the \textit{culture gap} in mLLMs, i.e., \textit{culture gap} = $|\textrm{Acc}^{HT} - \max (\textrm{Acc}^{Src},\,\textrm{Acc}^{Tgt})|$.
+The culture gap for Zh--En is 5.73 for mT0 and 19.40 for LLaMA-2.\footnote{We also perform the same experiment in the reverse direction En--Zh with mT0 (Appendix~\ref{app:trans_test}), similar results were observed.
+Other evaluation results on machine-translated data for other languages with LLaMA-2 are in Appendix~\ref{app:trans_test}.} In an ideal situation, these gaps should be 0, indicating that the model is culturally aware and capable of understanding a language when speakers come from diverse cultural backgrounds. \begin{CJK*}{UTF8}{gbsn} By closely examining the machine-translated data, it is evident that current machine translation (MT) systems do not handle cultural context well, producing incomplete or incorrect translations of proverbs.
+For example, a polysemous phrase 大三 was translated to \gl{junior} (third-year university student), but in a specific proverbial context, it means someone is \gl{three years older}.
+Similarly, a phrase like 不如 ~is translated to \gl{not as good as} instead of \gl{it'd be better}.
+Our results suggest that additional research is needed to improve cultural awareness and the inclusion of cultural priors in MT models and mLLMs~\cite{culttrans, shaikh-etal-2023-modeling}. \end{CJK*}